-My husband isn’t much of a breakfast eater, well actually he goes through spells.
-This morning I made a bowl of the Strawberry Cinnamon Raisin Buckwheat Crisps Cereal (wow tat is a mouthful, in more ways than one) and snuggled up on the couch as I peacefully ate my cereal, pondering on what the day would hold for me.
-I asked Bob if he wanted to try a bite.
-At first I got the typical, “no thanks” response but soon he asked for a taste.
-He said that he really liked it, which surprised me because I really haven’t ever known for him to be a granola person.
-Did he want a bowl?
-“No thanks.”
+I held a spoonful up and he bent down to take the bite.
+Chewing as he walked away, over his shoulder he threw out a “That’s pretty good.”
+It surprised me because I really haven’t ever known for him to be a “granola” person.
+“Would you like a bowl?”… “No thanks.”
 A few minutes later he was up and wandering around the kitchen.
 “Where can I find that stuff?!”
 It was still in the dehydrator so I got up prepared a bowl full for him.
-I always love it when Bob enjoys the raw recipes I make.
+I always love it when he enjoys the raw recipes I make.
 It makes me feel good that I am satisfying his taste buds, filling his belly and helping him to eat a healthy diet.
 It really is a blessing for me.

 - 2 cups buckwheat groats, soaked (yields 3 1/2 cups)

 - 1 1/2 cup raw gluten-free oats, soaked

 - 1 cup raisins

 - 3 Tbsp organic raw strawberry powder (from Nuts-on-Line)

 - 2 tsp vanilla extract